 Background in Native Plants & Gardening

-I grew up on a farm in South Dakota.
+I grew up on a farm in southeastern South Dakota.
 This was when I first started learning about indigenous prairie plants.
 With a book on plants of South Dakota grasslands in hand, I'd explore our native river hills and learn the various plants.
 I also grew up with a vegetable garden, always interested in growing different vegetables.
+I've always found plants interesting, especially the native flora.

 Introduction to Native Plants